woximorks/beardbrosdumpsters/README.md

         - added to pages controller and schedule view to display some very basic information on the calendar related to the rented dumpsters
         - Logic to ensure user is signed in before creating a rented_dumpster

-9. Logo updated, Starter article added
+9. Front-end Updates using ChatGPT
-    - 9.1 Updated logo
+ - 9.1 Nav logo updated
-        - Used ChatGPT to generate some of it
+ - 9.2 News & Events header created
-    - 9.2 Article updates
+ - 9.3 Seed file updated to move some of the content around
-        - Added the article description to the article show
+ - 9.4 Home view updated to remove unnecessary bloat
-        - Seed file contains actual starter article with a shameless plug
+ - 9.5 Simple flex CSS added